Boiler leaking water? – Causes & how to fix a leaking boiler

 A modern gas boiler is what’s called a sealed combustion chamber.
 That means that water should not be able to escape from the heating system.
 So, if your boiler is leaking, then that’s a sure sign of problems, and there are several reasons why this might be happening.

-Do bear in mind that you’ll probably have to call out a gas safe registered engineers to carry out an inspection.
+Do bear in mind that you’ll probably have to call out some gas-safe registered engineers to carry out an inspection.
 That’s because they’re the only professionals who are legally allowed to take the boiler casing off and work out what’s going on.

 Your boiler needs a delicate balance between the air and water within the heating system to operate correctly.
 If your boiler’s pressure is too high then the pressure relief valve kicks in.
 Then you get the leaking water as a way to reduce the excess pressure and get the level back down to a safe point.